 Heritage on level 3 of the Central Library holds indexes for New Zealand births, deaths and marriages on microfiche from 1840-1990.
 A searchable cd-rom for New Zealand Marriages 1836 – 1956 is also available.
 The Burial Locator cd-rom has some cemetery information.
 The New Zealand Cemetery records (available on microfiche) include tombstone transcriptions for many of the cemeteries in New Zealand.
 If your family members were local then there are the Intentions to Marry records for Hamilton District 1880-1956 and the Waikato Times which is available on microfilm from 1872.
 For overseas records Ancestry Library Edition and Find My Past databases are available to use free of charge on all library internet terminals.
 See library staff to access this resource.

 Other resources which may be useful are:

-Two books by Anne Bromell which give good information for beginner genealogists are:
+A book by Anne Bromell which gives good information for beginner genealogists:

-Both books provide a general guide to genealogical research in New Zealand, and to the resources available in New Zealand.
+This book provides a general guide to genealogical research in New Zealand and to the resources available in New Zealand.